Hanna Oberg Trains Her Lower Abs In White Sports Bra And Black Shorts

 Others expressed excitement about attempting the workout.

 “Def gonna add this as a finisher for my next workout.
-You’re workouts are always amazing,” a second Instgram user wrote.
+Your workouts are always amazing,” a second Instagram user wrote.

 A third fan asked her about making time for workouts while being a new mom.

-“How do you manage and balance between new baby routine and exercising in gym,” they wondered.
+“How do you manage and balance between new baby routine and exercising in the gym,” they wondered.

 “I’m lucky to have my man working from home,” Hannah replied.